Brest-Java-Course-2015/Anton-Savitsky/README.md

 - restart tomcat

-- go to app-js-client and open index.html in a browser
+- go to app-js-client and open index.html in a browser (alternatively you may use angular-js version of client)

 The default URI for the REST service (PREFIX_URL) is http://localhost:8080/app-rest-1.0-SNAPSHOT/